LC-Linkous/nanoVNA_python/README.md

 Library functions are organized based on the command passed to the device.
 For example, any functions with shortcuts for using the `sweep` command will be grouped under `sweep`.
 This list and the following list in the [Additional Library Commands](#additional-library-commands) section describe the functions in this library.

-This section is sorted by the tinySA (Ultra) commands, and includes:
+This section is sorted by the NanoVNA commands, and includes:
 * A brief description of what the command does
 * What the original usage looked like
 * The nanoVNA_python function call, or calls if multiple options exist